maxculen86/space-launches/README.md

 1. Create a `.env` file in the root directory of the project.
 2. Add the following environment variable:
    ```
-   VITE_GRAPHQL_API_URL=https://your-graphql-api-url.com
+   VITE_GRAPHQL_API_URL=https://apollo-fullstack-tutorial.herokuapp.com/graphql
    ```
-   Replace `https://your-graphql-api-url.com` with the actual URL of your GraphQL API.
+   Replace `https://apollo-fullstack-tutorial.herokuapp.com/graphql` if you need to change the actual URL of your GraphQL API.

 ## Usage